HafssaRaoui/k8s-monitoring-app/README.md

 🚨🚨**IMPORTANT** :

-Make sure to delete the node group , the cluster , the repository and the access key by the end of the project to avoid charges .
+Make sure to delete the created aws ressources : the node group , the cluster , the repository and the access key by the end of the project to avoid charges .